parashar123/InventoryManagementPortal/ImportantFiles/ReadMe.txt

 Steps important for configuring and using the application.

+**
+*** Required: SQL SERVER, VS CODE, VISUAL STUDIO, NODE JS **

-1) Run the sql scripts in correct sequence in sql server.
+1) Run the sql scripts in correct sequence in sql server i.e createDB followed by creating Product table.
+.......InventoryManagementPortal\ImportantFiles

 2) Change the connection string in the web.config file for WebApplication1(InventoryApi poject).

  <connectionStrings>
     <add name ="InventoryAddDB" connectionString="Data Source=.;Initial Catalog=InventoryDB; Integrated Security=true" providerName="System.Data.SqlClient"/>
   </connectionStrings>

 3) Launch the above service.
+Make sure api service is up and running.

 4) Go the ....\InventoryApp\InventoryUI\ShopBridgeInventorySolution and type cmd in the address path.
 5) execute following:
    ng serve

-6) load Shop bridge application from the mentioned port by appending following: http://localhost:4200/product
+6) load Shop bridge application from the mentioned port by accessing following Url: http://localhost:4200/product

 7) Application default page only shows Application name and shows a welcome note.